getong/flutter_rust_bridge_tutorial/src/overview/iota-libraries/library-versions.md

 2. Which versions can be successfully cross-compiled for the respective platform targets, including iOS, Android, and macOS?

-## Stardust and (outdated) Chrysalis Versions
+## Stardust and Chrysalis

+Stardust and Chrysalis are both IOTA _protocol_ versions.

 The first question (see above) can be relatively straightforward to address.

+### Current Library: IOTA SDK

+Just use the current version of iota-sdk.
+It's compatible to Stardust, the current protocol on both Shimmer Network and IOTA Mainnet.

+### Deprecated Libraries: iota-client.rs / wallet.rs

-To support both current networks, the version of the iota-client being used should start with major version 2, such as 2.0.1.rc-7. _As a developer, you can verify this by checking the Cargo.lock file_.
+To support both current networks, the deprecated libraries' versions used should start with major version 2, such as 2.0.1.rc-7. _As a developer, you can verify this by checking the Cargo.lock file_.

 > **Why?**
 >